Web tools for critical thinking

 Almost every interest group in the world is now on an information & marketing offensive.
 It’s what Seth Godin calls a Marketing War, and if every corporate, government and special interest group masters it, we had all better watch out.
 To fight this war, we now have a few new tools at our disposal to help us question assumptions, including our own.

 Looking at several web tools from the perspective of critical thinking, and the processes described by Dave, shows something similar to a personal learning environment (PLE).
-You could call it a PLE with an attitude, and educators can start with the book, “Teaching Defiance“.
+You could call it a PLE with an attitude, or PKM, and educators can start with the book, “Teaching Defiance“.

-20 Responses to “Web tools for critical thinking”
+22 thoughts on “Web tools for critical thinking”

 1. Teaching critical thinking!
 What a great idea… but, isn’t that what a Liberal Arts University degree supposed to do?